 Should be administered by a healthcare professional.
-60mg SC once every 6 months; inject into upper arm, upper thigh, or abdomen.
+60mg SC once every 6mos; inject into upper arm, upper thigh, or abdomen.

 Correct hypocalcemia before starting; ensure adequate daily calcium (≥1000mg) and Vit.
 D (≥400IU) intake, esp. in renal impairment (CrCl<30mL/min).
 Monitor calcium, phosphorus, magnesium levels in susceptible patients (eg, hypoparathyroidism, thyroid or parathyroid surgery, malabsorption, excision of small intestine, severe renal impairment, on dialysis).
 Monitor for infections, osteonecrosis of the jaw (ONJ), bone oversuppression.
 Do baseline oral exam and preventive dentistry if risks for ONJ exist (eg, tooth extraction, dental implants, oral surgery, poor oral hygiene, periodontal disease and/or other pre-existing dental disease, ill-fitting dentures, cancer, anemia, coagulopathy, infection).
 Maintain good oral hygiene.
 Consider discontinuing if severe skin reactions or musculoskeletal pain develop.
 Evaluate for atypical fractures if thigh/groin pain develops; consider withholding therapy until risk/benefit assessment.
 Risk of multiple vertebral fractures after treatment discontinuation; consider transitioning to alternative therapy.
 Immunosuppressed.
-Latex allergy (pre-filled syringe).
+Latex allergy.
+Females of reproductive potential must use effective contraception during and for ≥5mos after last dose; obtain pregnancy status before starting.
 Nursing mothers: not recommended (may impair mammary glands/lactation).